icekiub-ai/ComfyUI-IcyHider/README.md

 - **⚡ Performance Optimized**: Settings caching and debounced DOM updates for smooth operation
 - **✨ Smooth Transitions**: CSS animations for elegant show/hide effects
 - **🔄 Dynamic Node Wrapping**: Automatically creates Icy versions of all compatible nodes
-- **Keybind toggle**: You can now configure a keybinding (default: Ctrl+H) to quickly enable/disable IcyHider.
+- **⌨️ Keybind toggle**: You can now configure a keybinding (default: Ctrl+H) to quickly enable/disable IcyHider.
 Configure in ComfyUI Settings → IcyHider → Toggle Key and press the combo to toggle hiding.

 ## Features